cobang/itucsdb1613/docs/user/member1.rst

-Parts Implemented by Emre Özdil
+Parts Implemented by Emre ÖZDİL
 =================================

 Sign up, Log in, and Logout actions.
 If user logged in, he/she can connect to profile page via navigation bar.